XML RSS

 Birth to 5 years

 The World Health Organization supports and relies on the premise that human breast milk provides the best for both healthy growth and cognitive development.
-Breastfed babies are often lean babies and the newer baby height and weight charts reflect this healthy and natural fact in the new growth curve particularly in the first six months of life and rapid growth.
+Breastfed babies are often lean babies and the newer graphs reflect this healthy and natural fact in the new growth curve particularly in the first six months of life and rapid growth.
 The new growth curves are intended to provide a single international standard that stands for the best measure of growth for all children from birth to five years of age representing breastfeeding as the normal feeding choice for healthy growth and development.